 This is a drug that blocks pain, yields an “out-of-body” sensation, and increases relaxation.
 This is because heroin acts on the brain’s opioid receptors.
 Additionally, it also gives a sense of euphoria by providing piling up dopamine in the brain.

 This is one of the most addictive drugs with about 586,000 Americans hooked to it in 2014.
 The rise on the use and abuse of heroin is attributed to the regulated use and tighter restriction on opioid drugs such as hydromorphone, oxycodone, and hydrocodone.

 Getting hooked on heroin is fairly easy.
 Dependence happens with regular use.
 But withdrawal from heroin is a difficult process that can take a toll on the person both physically and emotionally.
 Withdrawal symptoms such as insomnia, flu-like symptoms, depression, and anxiety will be felt after a dependent’s discontinued use.
 This is why it is one of the most addictive drugs.
 People will use and abuse this substance again just to avoid the discomfort that comes with stopping its use.

 There are more than 500,000 Americans who abuse methamphetamine.
 This is another highly addictive drug that takes away the need for sleep, curbs appetite, increases focus, and elevates pleasure and excitability.
-This is created in secret laboratories and it comes in either crystal or powder form.
+This is produced illegally and it comes in either crystal or powder form.
 It can be used by snorting, smoking, or injecting and can cause a euphoric high.